 Further details of HSA's business and performance during the reporting period are included in Section A of this report.

 System of governance

-HSA defined an adequate system of governance with clear roles and responsibilities throughout the organization which underpins its business model in accordance with Group's governance framework and the Solvency II requirements.
+HSA operates within an adequate system of governance with clear roles and responsibilities throughout the organization which underpins its business model in accordance with the Group's governance framework and the Solvency II requirements.